Best Powermatic Table Saws – Reviews & Buying Guide (2018)

-Thanks to an integrated dust collector, this saw cuts cleanup time in half.
+Thanks to an integrated dust collector, it cuts cleanup time in half.
 Sawdust slides into the 4-inch port and lands inside the cabinet.
-The best par is that the cabinet was specially designed with a sloped floor so all the dust ends up in one neat pile.

-Powered by a lightweight 1.75HP motor, which can be charged at either 115 or 230 Volts, this 24-inch table saw can expand to a length of almost six feet.
-Though it looks like a stool, the 1791229K is one of the best contractor-style saws on the market.
+Powered by a lightweight 1.75HP motor, which can be charged at either 115 or 230 Volts, this 24-inch model can expand to a length of almost six feet.
+Though it looks like a stool, the 1791229K is one of the best contractor-style models on the market.

-- It’s the only 5HP saw that combines every single one of Powermatic’s exclusive, cutting-edge features (Poly-V drive belts, Industrial-Class Accu-Fence System, Rout-R-Lift, etc.)
+- It’s the only 5HP saw that combines every single one of the brand’s exclusive, cutting-edge features (Poly-V drive belts, Industrial-Class Accu-Fence System, Rout-R-Lift, etc.)

 - The longest extension fence for miter and bevel cuts comes standard with the PM2000.

-- It’s the only cabinet saw with both a routing table and a micro-adjusting miter gauge.
+- It’s the only model with both a routing table and a micro-adjusting miter gauge.